Alexandrezapsss/aula_javascript/README.md

-# aula_javascript
+# Aula_javascript

-Introdução ao JavaScript WEB
+## Introduction to JavaScript WEB

+- Fundamentals.
+- Variebles.
+- Condition Structures - IF Else and Switch.
+- Structures Loops - While , Do While and For.